NNPDF/pineappl/docs/installation.md

     .. | sh -s -- --prefix /my/custom/installation/path

 By default `install-capi.sh` will download the latest stable release.
-If you'd like a specific version, give it with `--version`:
+If you'd like a specific version, pass the version along with `--version`:

     .. | sh -s -- --version 0.6.0-alpha.18